Chlamydia

 What is Chlamydia?

-Some symptoms in women may include:
+Some symptoms in people with vaginas may include:

 • A new or different discharge from the vagina